Inga striata

 Inga striata is a perennial tree species and is a member of the family Fabaceae.
 This species occurs in countries like Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname and the territory of French Guiana.

-The IUCN lists the species as least concern.
+It is uncertain if it occurs in Venezuela.

 Trees can grow up to 20 m.
 Inga striata have less stomatal conductance and transpiration in soil polluted with clomazone.